Wiz1991/Tic-Tac-Toe/README.md

 ## Learning Objectives
 - Utilize modules and factories to minimize global code
 - Implement a functional game board and functional, clean user interaction
 - Add an AI option to play against the user.
 Using minimax algo to make unbeatable.
+(TODO)